-Thanks to Jenny for putting her thoughts to ‘paper’ for us and thank you to all our 2018 Masterclass participants.
+Thanks to Jenny for summing up her reflections for us and thank you to all our 2018 Masterclass participants.

-People will be glad to know that in response to our Masters’ feedback, we are looking forward to launching our FSSI Masters Alumni.
+People will be glad to know that in response to our Masters’ feedback, we are looking forward to further activating our FSSI Masters Alumni.
 This will give all Masterclass participants a space to maintain and foster the connection they’ve made with each other and with FSSI.

 Strengthening our connections and sharing our strengths, insights and challenges can only help build the social service sector to be the workforce of the future – a vision FSSI is proudly committed to.